nullmastermind/prompts/augment-enhanced-prompt.md

    - No over-specification: Avoid creating excessive acceptance criteria or technical details beyond requirements
    - Implementation-ready: Ensure stories are clear enough for successful development without ambiguity

-4. YAML Output Requirements:
+4. JSON Output Requirements:
-   - Structured format: Output all User Stories in structured YAML format for better AI understanding and easier analysis
+   - Structured format: Output all User Stories in structured JSON format for easier analysis and processing
-   - Consistent schema: Use standardized YAML schema for all User Story components
+   - Consistent schema: Use standardized JSON schema for all User Story components
-   - Human-readable: Ensure YAML format is clean, properly indented, and easily readable for both humans and AI systems
+   - Machine-readable: Ensure JSON format is valid and parseable for automated tools
-   - Data integrity: Maintain all essential User Story information in structured YAML format
+   - Data integrity: Maintain all essential User Story information in structured format

 5. UI Task Constraints:
    - Existing interface utilization: For UI-related tasks, prioritize using existing interfaces and components